arkadiuszmakarenko/RISKYMSX/README.md

 ## Firmware

-The firmware implements two different modes of operation for the RISKYMSXCart:
+The firmware implements two different modes of operation for the RISKYMSX cartridge:
 * `Normal Mode`.
 In this mode a ROM cartridge is emulated according to the last ROM flashed using the `ROM Flashing Mode`.
 * `ROM Flashing Mode`.
 In this mode a ROM can be flashed manually or automatically into the cartridge by using a FAT formatted USB pen drive.